 How to make your own cashew cream at home, completely vegan and soy free!

-It is a wonderful and versatile (soy-free!) alternative to heavy cream that can be used as a topping for fresh berries, sliced peaches, or my Crustless Pumpkin Pie.
+Cashew cream is a wonderful and versatile plant-based alternative to heavy cream that can be used as a topping for fresh berries, sliced peaches, or even my Crustless Pumpkin Pie.

 NO dairy / NO soy / NO gluten / NO coconut / NO eggs

 The cream takes on the flavor of whatever ingredients you use to season it.

 Try garlic, salt, onion, and a little turmeric for a savory cashew cream sauce.

 Or add some stevia, maple syrup, sugar of choice, or even an overripe banana for a sweeter sauce or dessert topping or mousse.